minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 ### Merge Sort

-To see how merge sort compares to the other algorithms we’ve looked at so far, check out this animation.
+To see how merge sort compares to the other algorithms we've looked at so far, check out this animation.
 Notice that bubble sort, insertion sort, and selection sort are the three worst performers!
 The flip side is that they are relatively easy to implement.